(Originally published in Wealth Point, June 2018 – updated February 2020 to include SECURE Act provisions)

 While your thoughts for your beneficiaries may have ended there, it’s important to consider how your beneficiaries will receive these assets.
 Most people are unaware that without proper planning, beneficiaries may be harmed—more than helped—when inheriting an IRA.
 This is alarming, as retirement accounts frequently make up a significant portion of a person’s assets.
-According to the Investment Company Institute (ICI), total US retirement assets were $28.2 trillion as of December 31, 2017, and comprised 35 percent of all US household financial assets at the end of 2017, as shown in Chart 1.
+According to the Investment Company Institute (ICI), total US retirement assets were $30.1 trillion as of third quarter of 2019 and comprised 33 percent of all US household financial assets, as shown in Chart 1.

 Source: ICI, December 31, 2017